Hannah Bebar

-Hannah Jacqueline Bebar (born September 5, 2001) is an American professional soccer player who plays as a midfielder for Bay FC of the National Women's Soccer League (NWSL).
+Hannah Jacqueline Bebar (born September 5, 2001) is an American professional soccer player who plays as a defensive midfielder for Bay FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Harvard Crimson and the Duke Blue Devils, earning All-American honors three times.
+She represented the United States at the 2018 FIFA U-17 Women's World Cup.

-Early life and college career
+Early life

 Bebar was raised in Naperville, Illinois, one of four children born to James and Jessica Bebar.
 She grew up playing on boys' teams, featuring for Galaxy SC and later Eclipse Select SC.
 She played for the Chicago Red Stars Reserves of the WPSL in 2019.
 She graduated from Waubonsie Valley High School.
 She was rated by TopDrawerSoccer as the fifth-best recruit of the 2020 class.

-Harvard Crimson
+College career

 Bebar's freshman season with the Harvard Crimson was cancelled due to the COVID-19 pandemic in 2020, leading her to practice during that time with the NWSL's Chicago Red Stars.
 In her sophomore season, she led the Ivy League with 10 assists and scored 5 goals in 15 games.
 Harvard reached the NCAA tournament, falling in the first round.
 Bebar was named the Ivy League Rookie of the Year, first-team All-Ivy, and third-team All-American by United Soccer Coaches.
 She provided 6 goals and 8 assists in 13 games in her junior season, but missed the end of the season due to a knee injury.
 She was named first-team All-Ivy and first-team All-American.
 In her senior season, she provided one goal and one assist across two games of the Ivy League tournament, helping Harvard win the inaugural league tournament.
 She also had a goal and assist in their first-round 3–0 win against Maine in the NCAA tournament, falling in the next round.
 She finished the 2023 season with 6 goals with 7 assists in 19 games, earning first-team All-Ivy honors.

-Duke Blue Devils

 Bebar transferred to the Duke Blue Devils for her graduate season in 2024, starting all 22 games and recording 3 goals and 5 assists.
 She helped Duke go undefeated in the Atlantic Coast Conference to claim the conference regular-season title and reach the semifinals of the NCAA tournament.
 She was named second-team All-ACC and second-team United Soccer Coaches All-American.